stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-05-24-points-on-bugs.md

 corrections to previously-built behavior.

-Many people choose not to put points on spikes and bugs because they are not stories - they are not directly providing productive value to the end-users.
+Many people choose not to put points on spikes and bugs because they are not stories &mdash; they are not directly providing productive value to the end-users.
 Others do put points on spikes and bugs for the purpose of sprint capacity planning.
 The two goals of planning a sprint's activities and projecting a range of potential release dates are at odds.
 To illustrate the dilemma, let's